fossas/fossa-cli/docs/references/experimental/container/experimenal-scanner.md

 Note that,
 - when domain is not present, we default to `index.docker.io` registry.
 - when digest or tag is not present, we default to `latest` tag.
--
-When registry is found to `index.docker.io`, and repository does not have `/` character, we infer that this is official image which are stored under `library/<image>` value.
+- When registry is found to be `index.docker.io`, and repository does not have `/` character, we infer that this is official image which are stored under `library/<image>` value.

-When multi-platform image is provided (e.g. `ghcr.io/graalvm/graalvm-ce:ol7-java11-21.3.3`), `fossa-cli` defaults to selecting image artifacts for current runtime platform.
+- When multi-platform image is provided (e.g. `ghcr.io/graalvm/graalvm-ce:ol7-java11-21.3.3`), `fossa-cli` defaults to selecting image artifacts for current runtime platform.

 If you want to analyze container image for platform that is different then your runtime platform (where you are running `fossa-cli`), specify image by that platform's digest.

-For instance, if `fossa-cli` is running in `amd84`, but we want to analyze `amr64` platform image, we can use specific digest like following to analyze arm64 variant.
+For instance, if `fossa-cli` is running in `amd84`, but we want to analyze `amr64` platform image,we can use specific digest like following to analyze arm64 variant.

 ```bash
 fossa container analyze ghcr.io/graalvm/graalvm-ce@sha256:bdcba07acb11053fea0026b807ecf94550ace7df27b10596ca4c765165243cef --experimental-scanner